verydapeng/writings/Software Development and Newton's Laws of Motion.md

 # Intro
 I have no idea since when the word **velocity** found a new home in software development, it is nevertheless popular these days.
-Mr Isaac Newton would not be happy if you talk about **motion** without mentioning his laws.
+However I am pretty sure that Mr Isaac Newton would not be happy if you talk about **motion** without mentioning his laws.

 # First Law
 > When viewed in an inertial reference frame, an object either remains at rest or continues to move at a constant velocity, unless acted upon by an external force.